Flow-Roll/FlowRoll_Contracts/README.md

 These are the smart contracts for Flow Roll Club, a gambling dice NFT project built exclusively for the Flow blockchain using Flow EVM.
 It uses Flow native VRF random number generation for a dice game which can be minted as an NFT.
 The owner of the Dice game (The NFT owner) will be able earn passive income from dice game players and the players can win a percentage from a prizeVault if they are able to guess the next number rolled accurately.

-✅ On-Chain Gambling Is DeFi:
-1. It is non-custodial (users control their funds via smart contracts).

-2. It operates on decentralized infrastructure.
-Deployed on Flow Blockchain

-3. The logic is enforced by public smart contracts, not a central operator.

-4. Payouts are automatic and transparent.

-5. Includes DeFi-like mechanics, token governance by NFT ownership.
+Flow Roll Club democratizes becoming the house and offering games and lets individuals create games of their choice.

+Deployed on flow testnet!
+Latest important contract addresses:

+NFTSaleV2: "0x67E9A2e94DF5328F5b0DD97083EA15CCe71E17ED",
+FlowRollNFT: "0x5219333BEeD9c98A0D0A625C9e5578A9DaAa94Ff"

+The games are individual contracts with their own address.

 ### How it works?

-The NFTs can be purchased using the NFTSale contract.
+The NFTs can be purchased using the NFTSale contract v2.
 The price of the NFTs are in Flow and can be set by the admin.

 The admin can configure coupon codes for purchasing NFTs, which can allow a third party for earning commission from the NFT sales and it can be used for a marketing strategy.

-The `NFTSale.sol` contract contains the buyNFT function which can accept a coupon code and the parameters of the NFT.
+The `NFTSaleV2.sol` contract contains the buyNFT function which can accept a coupon code and the parameters of the NFT.

 The NFT parameters contain the dice game parameters, including:
 1. ERC20 token used,
 2. What percentage of the prizePool is paid out to winners
 3. How much does a dice roll cost?
 4. How much percentage does the NFT holder earn?
-5. The compensation for revealing the dice roll (dice rolls use a commit-reveal mechanism to avoid cheating and this is the reveal incentive)
+5. The compensation for revealing the dice roll (dice rolls use a commit-reveal mechanism to avoid cheating and this is the reveal incentive) THIS IS GETTING DEPRECATED DUE TO THE USE OF SCHEDULED TRANSACTIONSs
 6. The dice min and max numbers (can be 1-6 or 1-12 etc.. it's a uint16)
 7. The bet Type, which is encoded into a single uint16 number, passed together with min and max as betParameters